tsunar2002/ds-fall-2025-tue/Week-03-EDA-and-Dashboards/Dashboard_Exercise.md

 # Week 3 Dashboard Exercise: MovieLens Data Analysis

 ## Overview
-In this exercise, you will create visualizations or a small dashboard to analyze movie ratings from the MovieLens 100k dataset.
+In this exercise, you will create visualizations or a small dashboard to analyze movie ratings from the MovieLens 200k dataset.
 Your goal is to answer analytical questions with clear, well-designed charts.

 ## Dataset
 **File**: `data/movie_ratings.csv`

-This dataset contains 100,000 movie ratings from 943 users on 1,682 movies, with demographic and movie metadata.

 ### Columns
 - **user_id**: Unique user identifier